Ventriculoperitoneal Shunt Placement for Hydrocephalus in Children

-Ventriculoperitoneal (VP) shunt placement is surgery to help remove excess cerebrospinal fluid (CSF) in your child's brain.
+Ventriculoperitoneal (VP) shunt placement is surgery to help remove extra cerebrospinal fluid (CSF) in your child's brain.

 How do I prepare my child for surgery?

 Your child's healthcare provider will talk to you about how to prepare your child for surgery.
-He may tell you not to let your child eat or drink anything after midnight on the day of his surgery.
-He will tell you what medicines to give or not give on the day of your child's surgery.
+He or she may tell you not to let your child eat or drink anything after midnight on the day of surgery.
+He or she will tell you what medicines to give or not give on the day of your child's surgery.

 What will happen during my child's surgery?

 - General anesthesia will keep your child asleep during the surgery.
 A small area of hair on your child's head will be cut or shaved.
 Two small incisions will be made.
-One incision will be in your child's head and the other in his abdomen.
-One end of a shunt will be placed into your child's brain into one of the ventricles that has the excess CSF.
+One incision will be in your child's head and the other in his or her abdomen.
+One end of a shunt will be placed into your child's brain.
 This end of the shunt will be connected to a valve that controls the amount of CSF that goes through the shunt.
 Near the valve is a reservoir or pump.
-This pump that lies right under his scalp.
+This pump that lies right under his or her scalp.
 This pump can be pressed by healthcare providers to check how the shunt is working.

 - Connected to the valve on the shunt is a catheter (tube).
-This catheter is tunneled under your child's skin, from his head to his peritoneal cavity (the area around the organs in his abdomen).
-The CSF will empty into his peritoneal cavity.
-It will be quickly absorbed into his blood.
+This catheter is tunneled under your child's skin, from his or her head to the abdomen.
+The extra CSF will empty into his or her abdomen.
+It will be quickly absorbed into his or her blood.
 Some teenagers or tall children may need a small third incision made near the collarbone.
 Your child's incisions may be closed with staples or stitches.
 Bandages may be placed over the incisions.

 What are the risks of surgery?

-Your child's tube may become blocked or move out of place, and he may need another surgery.
-Your child could have bleeding into his brain, and he may need surgery to treat it.
-He may get an infection at the incision site or a more serious infection in his brain.
+Your child's tube may become blocked or move out of place, and he or she may need another surgery.
+Your child could have bleeding into his or her brain, and he or she may need surgery to treat it.
+He or she may get an infection at the incision site or a more serious infection in his or her brain.